SMerrony/aghast/docs/Time.md

 User-defined Events are available for Automations and other Integrations to use, eg. to trigger Actions at a specific time.

 ## Configuration

+### System Tickers
-The Tickers are defined internally and have no configuration.
+These Tickers are defined internally and have no configuration.

+They publish events every new second, minute, hour, and day to...
+ * integration - "Time"
+ * deviceType - "Ticker"
+ * deviceName - "SystemTicker"
+ * eventName - one of "Second", "Minute", "Hour", or "Day"

+### User-Defined Events
 User-defined Events are defined via the `time.toml` file (which must exist even if no Events are defined).

 Configuration of User-defined Events is simple...